caleb-james-smith/tnp_fitting/README.md

 Currently, this will output a fitting plot (alongside two extras that are useless).
 It'll be the one with "bin00" at the beginning.

-It is supposed to give you a file called `datareadout.txt`, but that is currently not working and I am trying to fix it.
+It is supposed to give you a file called `datareadout.txt`, but that is currently not working.
+This file isn't actually necessary as you can calculate all the values it would give you using the numbers on the bin00 plot.

 It will also output some .root files.
 The one you want to look at in the TBrowser is `data_Run2023C_passingPreselectionAndLoose.root`.
 Enter the root environment and then do the following.